 To enable a secure Orber domain you have to set the configuration variable secure which currently only can have one of two values; no if no security for IIOP should be used and ssl if secure connections is needed (ssl is currently the only supported security mechanism).

 The default is no security.

 Configurations when Orber is Used on the Server Side

-The following three configuration variables can be used to configure Orber's SSL behavior on the server side.
+There is a variable to conficure Orber's SSL behavior on the server side.